napari/napari/docs/explanations/performance.md

 **New Features**

-* New features should be evaluated on their objective subjective and performance before merging to master.
+* The objective and subjective performance of new features should be scrutinized before merging to master.
 * New features should be tested on a variety of data types and sizes, including the largest data sets that are supported.
-* Test widely for regressions since new features can easily slow down existing features.
 * The new feature should scale to large datasets, or the performance limitations of the feature should be well documented.
-* It can be hard to impossible to "add performance in later".
+* It can be hard to impossible to "add performance in later" so the best time to make changes is when the feature is being added.

 **Regressions**